DM-power: an algorithm for high precision dispersion measure with application to fast radio bursts: Analysis

 where, by definition,

-$\mathrm{T_{s}}$ is the sample time, there are N time samples, n indexes the samples.
+$\omega_{k}$ is the angular frequency of the $k$ component, $\mathrm{T_{s}}$ is the sample time, there are N time samples, n indexes the samples.
 Each I$_{k}$ therefore represents the decomposed waterfall that corresponds to a specific Doppler frequency (i.e., Fourier frequency) bin, which is obtained as

 where $\mathfrak{F}^{-1}$ and $\mathfrak{F}$ represents the inverse discrete Fourier Transform with real output (IRFFT) and the discrete Fourier Transform with real output (RFFT) along the time axis, respectively.